-- .1 Both confirmed asbestos and presumed asbestos have been identified at the DBPS/DCFF, Hurst RPS, MacLean RPS, McPhillips RPS, and SLAIF which will or may be affected by the Work.
-Refer to the following HMIS reports for further details: - .1 DBPS\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 Hurst RPS\2020 05 22\HMIS Confirmed Asbestos and Presumed Asbestos Report - .3 MacLean RPS\2019 10 28\HMIS Confirmed Asbestos and Presumed Asbestos Report - .4 McPhillips RPS\2020 06 30\HMIS Confirmed Asbestos and Presumed Asbestos Report - .5 SLAIF Forman's Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .6 SLAIF Lakeview Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .7 SLAIF Residence\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .8 SLAIF Staffhouse\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .9 SLAIF Storage Shed\2019 12 19\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 The presumed ACMs detailed in the Appendix J Asbestos Reports shall be assumed to be ACM. - .3 The Contractor is responsible for the removal and disposal of all confirmed ACMs and presumed ACMs affected by the Work. - .4 Where penetrations through confirmed or presumed ACMs are required, the Contractor shall conduct the Work in accordance with this section. - .5 The Contractor shall put in place a removal / disposal work plan and shall remove all confirmed and presumed ACMs to perform the Work as indicated in the Contract Documents which impact the Contractors activities, in a safe manner, as part of the required Work. - .6 Provide training for all workers, including but not limited to: - .1 Asbestos Workers. - .2 Asbestos Visitors. - .7 Comply with requirements of this section when performing following the Work:

-- .1 Removing ceiling tiles that are ACM, if the tiles cover an area less than 7.5 square metres and are removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated. - .2 Removing Non-Friable ACMs, other than ceiling tiles, if the material is installed or removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated. - .3 Break, cut, grind, sand, drill, scrape, vibrate, or abrade Non-Friable ACMs using non-powered hand-held tools, and wet the material to control the spread of dust or fibres. - .4 Removing less than one square metre of drywall in which joint-filling compounds that are ACMs have been used. - .8 The Contractor shall ensure that Work does not impede the ongoing operations of the facility.
+- .1 Both confirmed asbestos and presumed asbestos have been identified at the MacLean RPS, which will or may be affected by the Work.
+Refer to Appendix D of the tender documents for the following HMIS reports for further details: - .1 MacLean RPS\2019 10 28\HMIS Confirmed Asbestos and Presumed Asbestos Report - .2 The presumed ACMs detailed in the Appendix D Asbestos Reports shall be assumed to be ACM. - .3 The Contractor is responsible for the removal and disposal of all confirmed ACMs and presumed ACMs affected by the Work. - .4 Where penetrations through confirmed or presumed ACMs are required, the Contractor shall conduct the Work in accordance with this section. - .5 The Contractor shall put in place a removal / disposal work plan and shall remove all confirmed and presumed ACMs to perform the Work as indicated in the Contract Documents which impact the Contractors activities, in a safe manner, as part of the required Work. - .6 Provide training for all workers, including but not limited to: - .1 Asbestos Workers. - .2 Asbestos Visitors. - .7 Comply with requirements of this section when performing following the Work: - .1 Removing ceiling tiles that are ACM, if the tiles cover an area less than 7.5 square metres and are removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated. - .2 Removing Non-Friable ACMs, other than ceiling tiles, if the material is installed or removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated. - .3 Break, cut, grind, sand, drill, scrape, vibrate, or abrade Non-Friable ACMs using non-powered hand-held tools, and wet the material to control the spread of dust or fibres. - .4 Removing less than one square metre of drywall in which joint-filling compounds that are ACMs have been used. - .8 The Contractor shall ensure that Work does not impede the ongoing operations of the facility.
 The facility will continue to be operated by City staff.

-- .1 Department of Justice Canada (Jus) - .1 Canadian Environmental Protection Act, 1999 (CEPA). - .2 SOR/2018-196 Prohibition of Asbestos and Products Containing Asbestos Regulations. - .2 Manitoba Workplace Safety and Health Regulation, Reg 217/2006 - .3 SAFE Work Manitoba - .1 Guide For Asbestos Management, May 2017. - .4 The Workplace Safety & Health Act, Manitoba, Chapter W210 C.C.S.M. - .5 Health Canada / WHMIS - .1 SDS. - .6 Transport Canada (TC) - .1 Transportation of Dangerous Goods Act, 1992 (TDGA).
+- .1 Department of Justice Canada (Jus) - .1 Canadian Environmental Protection Act, 1999 (CEPA).

+- .2 SOR/2018-196 Prohibition of Asbestos and Products Containing Asbestos Regulations. - .2 Manitoba Workplace Safety and Health Regulation, Reg 217/2006 - .3 SAFE Work Manitoba - .1 Guide For Asbestos Management, May 2017. - .4 The Workplace Safety & Health Act, Manitoba, Chapter W210 C.C.S.M. - .5 Health Canada / WHMIS - .1 SDS. - .6 Transport Canada (TC) - .1 Transportation of Dangerous Goods Act, 1992 (TDGA).